Scottapotamas/HouseHound/README.md

 # HouseHound
-Home datalogging and display system for DIY (IP based) sensor nodes and web facing display.
+Home datalogging and display system for DIY (TCP/IP based) sensor nodes and web facing display.

 I use a Raspberry Pi running OpenHAB as the main hub, and then a bunch of stateless microcontroller nodes around the house interface over wifi and ethernet.

-This repo contains all the projects to consolidate everything, but any combination of parts will work alone.
+This repo contains all the applicable files for hardware, fimware, or notes for setup for each of the projects to consolidate everything, but any combination of parts should work alone.
+This repo is more for self-documenting the project than anything else, as keeping track of configuration is tedious.

 # Airconditioner Controller